revbayes/revbayes.github.io/tutorials/mcmc/index.md

 with some basic concepts from probability theory (discussed last time) and a strong intuitive understanding of the underlying mechanics—we need to know how the algorithms work in order to understand when they are not working.
-In this installment we’ll briefly cover the mechanics of the Metropolis Hastings MCMC algorithm.
+In this installment we'll briefly cover the mechanics of the Metropolis Hastings MCMC algorithm.

 Recall that Bayesian inference is focused on the posterior probability density of parameters.
-The posterior probability of the parameters can, in principle, be solved using Bayes’ theorem.
-However, (most) phylogenetic problems cannot be solved analytically, owing mainly to the denominator of Bayes’ theorem—the marginal likelihood requires solving multiple integrals (for all of the continuous parameters, such as branch lengths, substitution rates, stationary frequencies, etc.) for each tree, and summing over all trees.
+The posterior probability of the parameters can, in principle, be solved using Bayes' theorem.
+However, (most) phylogenetic problems cannot be solved analytically, owing mainly to the denominator of Bayes' theorem—the marginal likelihood requires solving multiple integrals (for all of the continuous parameters, such as branch lengths, substitution rates, stationary frequencies, etc.) for each tree, and summing over all trees.